PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 As with PI 4 (Relative CPUE), this indicator is only calculated for the purse seines in areas 6, 7 and 8 (excluding the associated purse seines in area 6).

-### 8. Proximity of SB/SBF=0 to the Target Reference Point (TRP)
+### 82. Proximity of SB/SBF=0 to the average SB/SBF=0 in 2012

+(Note that as the TRP for skipjack is under discussion, this indicator has been updated to reflect how close the SB/SBF=0 is to SB/SBF=0 in the reference year of 2012)

+2012 is taken to be a reference year for SB/SBF=0.
-This indicator measures how close, on average, the SB/SBF=0 was to the TRP in each year.
+This indicator measures how close, on average, the SB/SBF=0 was to the mean SB/SBF=0 in 2012 (about 0.425).
-The higher the value of the indicator, the closer SB/SBF=0 was to the TRP in each year, on average.
+The higher the value of the indicator, the closer SB/SBF=0 was to this reference value in each year, on average.
-A value of 1 means that the SB/SBF=0 was exactly at the TRP in each year.
+A value of 1 means that the SB/SBF=0 was exactly at the reference value in each year.
-A value of 0 means that the SB/SBF=0 was as far from the TRP as possible in each year.
+A value of 0 means that the SB/SBF=0 was as far from the reference value as possible in each year.

-Note that this indicator is slightly different to comparing the average value of SB/SBF=0 to the TRP.
+Note that this indicator is slightly different to comparing the average value of SB/SBF=0 to the reference value.
-If the average value of SB/SBF=0 over a range of years is close to the TRP it does not necessarily mean that SB/SBF=0 was close to the TRP during those years.
+If the average value of SB/SBF=0 over a range of years is close to the reference value it does not necessarily mean that SB/SBF=0 was close to the reference value during those years.
-For example, if SB/SBF=0 moved between 0.3 and 0.7 each year, the average value would be 0.5 but it would never have been very close to 0.5 in any year.
+For example, if SB/SBF=0 moved between 0.225 and 0.625 each year, the average value would be 0.425 but it would never have been very close to 0.425 in any year.

 ## Plot Types